-Council will grant a remission to Council approved non-for-profit community, recreation and sporting Groups based on the level of commerciality of the Group in accordance with Council's conditions as set out in attached Rate Rebates and Remission Policy.
+Council will grant a remission to Council approved not-for-profit community, recreation and sporting groups based on the level of commerciality of the group in accordance with Council's conditions as set out in the attached Rate Rebates and Remission Policy Appendix C (Page 76).

-Council will grant a rate remission of 100% on all general rates and a charge remission of 100% on Utility Charges (sewerage, waste collection, waste management and water access charges), Rural Fire Levy and local SES Levy only, to Council approved Type A Community Groups who own or lease a property within the Mareeba Shire excluding vacant land, provided that they satisfy the conditions as set out on the attached Rate Rebates and Remission Policy.
+Council will grant a rate remission of 100% on all general rates and a charge remission of 100% on Utility Charges (sewerage, waste collection, waste management and water access charges), Volunteer Brigade Equipment and Maintenance Levy and local SES Levy only, to Council approved Type A Community Groups who own or lease a property within the Mareeba Shire excluding vacant land, provided that they satisfy the conditions as set out in the attached Rate Rebates and Remission Policy Appendix C (Page 76).

-Council will grant a rate remission of 50% up to a maximum of \$1,000.00 on all general rates and a charge remission of 20% up to a maximum of \$200.00 on Utility Charges (sewerage, waste collection, waste management and water access charges), Rural Fire Levy and local SES Levy only to Council approved Type B Community Groups who own or lease a property within the Mareeba Shire excluding vacant land, provided that they satisfy the conditions as set out on the attached Rate Rebates and Remission Policy.
+Council will grant a rate remission of 50% up to a maximum of \$1,000.00 on all general rates and a charge remission of 20% up to a maximum of \$200.00 on Utility Charges (sewerage, waste collection, waste management and water access charges), Volunteer Brigade Equipment and Maintenance Levy and local SES Levy only to Council approved Type B Community Groups who own or lease a property within the Mareeba Shire excluding vacant land, provided that they satisfy the conditions as set out in the attached Rate Rebates and Remission Policy Appendix C (Page 76).

-Council will grant a water consumption charge remission of 35% up to a maximum of \$2,000.00 for Group 1 Category, \$1,000.00 for Group 2 Category and \$500.00 for Group 3 Category if water consumption exceeds \$100.00 per annum provided that they satisfy the conditions as set out on the attached Rate Rebates and Remission Policy.
+Council will grant a water consumption charge remission of 35% up to a maximum of \$2,000.00 for Group 1 Category, \$1,000.00 for Group 2 Category and \$500.00 for Group 3 Category if water consumption exceeds \$100.00 per annum provided that they satisfy the conditions as set out in the attached Rate Rebates and Remission Policy Appendix C (Page 76).